 Note The Bridge API is deprecated in the vSphere 6.7 release and the vSphere 6.5 U2 release.
 VMware will discontinue support for the Bridge API in a future vSphere Client release.

-The vSphere Client SDK contains the following directories to aid developers who create plug-ins.
+The vSphere Client SDK contains the following directories to aid plug-in developers.

 docs